Wzs010429/Wzs010429.github.io/misc.md

 ## Hobbies

-I love anime and online games (Valorant, Arknights).
+I love anime and online games (Valorant, Arknights, Honkai: Star Rail).
 Recently, I've been developing a new hobby: photography.
 I just got a new camera (Sony A7C II + Sigma 28-70mm f/2.8).
 I'll gradually build a photo gallery and share it here!